Smith2008/cstopics/vision/assigments/2019-1/lab6.md

 *Note: Do not forget that the data_utils.py file is allocated in the same folder that the notebook (i.e. [here](https://github.com/cstopics/cstopics/tree/gh-pages/assets/notebooks/vision_notebooks/CNNs){:target="blank"})*

 ## 1. Linear Classifier

+Review the [linear classifier notes](http://cs231n.github.io/linear-classify/){:target="blank"} and the class notebooks, and train a linear classifier using TensorFlow, to which you enter an image and gives you the corresponding class.
+Consider starting with [this notebook](https://github.com/cstopics/cstopics/blob/gh-pages/assets/notebooks/tensorflow/ImageRegression.ipynb){:target="blank"}.

+## 2. Neural Network

+Review the [neural netwoks notes](http://cs231n.github.io/neural-networks-1/){:target="blank"} and train a Neural Network using TensorFlow, to which you enter an image and gives you the corresponding class.

+## Measurements

+* Accuracy and loss during the training.
+* Test Accuracy.

+## Report

+Write the report in the same notebook.

+## Notes

+* Consider using *one-hot* encoding for the outputs.
+* You can not use Keras.